The-Uplift-Project/python-programming/projectProposal.md

 # Project Overview

-Our idea is to write a python script which would visualize various Algorithms and Data  Structures, like tree formation, reversing a linked list, finding a single source shortest path, and many more using animation.
+Our idea is to write a python script that would visualize various Algorithms and Data  Structures, like tree formation, reversing a linked list, finding a single source shortest path, and many more using animation.

 The key idea here is to convert what we learn in theory to an animated visualization.

 # Team Details

 ## Moderator:
+1. Gaurav Saha (gauravsaha385@gmail.com)
 ## Mentors:
 1. Arpita Saggar (arpita.saggar@gmail.com)
 2. Debdut Goswami (debdutgoswami@gmail.com)
 3. Gagan Deep (gaganwrk0@gmail.com)
+4. Abhishek Singh (abhisinghdeveloper@outlook.com)
 ## Participants:
 1. Meenal Verma (vmeenalv@gmail.com)
 2. Aastha (astha.satija9@gmail.com)